SidneyNemzer/snippets/docs/faq.md

 # FAQ

+*If your question isn't answered here, you can [open an issue](https://github.com/SidneyNemzer/snippets/issues/new)*

 ## How do I use this extension?

 After installing the extension, open the Chrome Devtools on any webpage.
 This extension adds a new tab called "Snippets", where you can view, edit, and run your JavaScript code snippets.